 Rock River Flooding: Real Solutions are Needed

-The flooding of the Rock River has become unbearable.
-Rivers flooding is normal, but the frequency and amount of flooding has become a hazard to the whole region.
-To address a structural problem like this, it needs to be tackled head on.
-We need someone working around the clock to come up with a solution.
+Flooding along the Rock River has become more and more severe in recent years.
+Flooding along the river is expected, but the frequency and amount of flooding has become a hazard to the whole region.
+To address a problem like this, we need to be incredibly proactive.
+That’s why I want to do the following:

 Fiscal Responsibility: A Fiscal Watchdog

 The state of Illinois has not had a truly balanced budget since 2001.
-We cannot pay our bills, our credit rating is shot, and our pensions are massively underfunded.
-This in turn has hurt growth and has caused people to leave Rockford and the state.
-My opponent has had years to fix this problem and has been unable to come up with a creative, fiscally responsible solution.
-Things keep getting worse.
-It is time for a change.
+We have trouble paying our bills, our credit rating is shot, and our pensions are massively underfunded.
+This has hurt growth and has caused people to leave the Rockford area and Illinois as a whole.
+Things have not gotten noticeably better, and it’s time for a change.

 Health Care: Must Be Affordable

 The COVID-19 pandemic has shown that we need to make significant improvements to how we manage our healthcare.
 I believe that healthcare is a right, and that we need to make sure everyone is covered.
 Here are a few things we can we can do here in Illinois: